 These units must be selected from graduate courses in mathematics, statistics, engineering, physical science, life science and medicine.
 They should be chosen in concert with the bioengineering courses to provide a cohesive degree program in a bioengineering focus area.
 Up to 9 units of directed study and research may be used as approved electives.

-- BIOE 393 Bioengineering Departmental Research Colloquium (1 unit; 2 quarters required)
+- BIOE 393 Bioengineering Departmental Research Colloquium (1 unit)

 - MED 255 The Responsible Conduct of Research (1 unit)

 4. Unrestricted electives — 6 units

 Up to 6 units of directed study and research may be used as unrestricted electives.

 All courses for the MS degree in Bioengineering must be taken for a letter grade if offered by the instructor (only exceptions are research units).
 Minimum Grade Point Average (GPA) for all courses (combined) is a 3.0.